VHDPlus/vhdplus-website/docs/components/vhdpcore_max10_lite.md

 The VHDPlus Core MAX10 Lite is the best bang for the buck.
 It features the same FPGA, RAM and High-Speed connector as the normal Core MAX10, so you can still implement the most of your projects, but at a way lower cost.<br/>
 You can still connect high-speed extensions unlike other cheap development boards and you can still put a processor with a lot of RAM on the FPGA.

-The Core MAX10 Lite is the best choise, if you are ready with development and want the board to stay in your circuit.
+The Core MAX10 Lite is the best choice, if you are ready with development and want the board to stay in your circuit.

 #### The FPGA
 The MAX 10 FPGA with 8,000 logic elements can handle tasks from controlling robots to handle audio and video signals.
 Unlike other FPGAs, it features internal Flash and an ADC, so you can directly save your programs on the chip and don't have to use an external ADC to read analog values.

 #### The Integration
-Form the libraries to the grafical pin assignment, with the Core MAX10 and the VHDPlus IDE you get the best FPGA programming experience.
+Form the libraries to the graphical pin assignment, with the Core MAX10 and the VHDPlus IDE you get the best FPGA programming experience.

 For programming you need an [Altera USB Blaster](https://amzn.to/2YsDeGZ), you connect with the JTAG connector on the top.
 The Board needs a 5V supply, that connects to the headers on the bottom, like the [VHDPlus Shield MAX10](/docs/components/shield_max10).